 Jewish Women in World War II: An Oral History Project

-This website features excerpts of longer interviews, describing the many new roles American Jewish women played as a result of the war, both on the home front and in the armed services, and how they reacted and adapted to adversity.
-JHSGNH volunteers interviewed and copied pictures and memorabilia from several of these women who live in the New Haven area, who are now in their mid 80’s to 90’s.
+The interviews tell of the many new roles Jewish women played as a result of the war, both on the home front and in the armed services, and how they reacted and adapted to adversity.
+Short segments of these interviews are available below.

 Mitzi was in high school when the war broke out.
 She describes her memories of the war, the support from Hillhouse High School students who enlisted and purchased war bonds, and her training as a nurse toward the end of the war.